Adoption is one option that parents can consider if they need to secure a permanent family to care for their child.

-Adoption can only be arranged by Adoption and Specialist Support Services.
+Adoption can only be arranged by Adoption Services.
 It is an offence to attempt to privately arrange an adoption in Queensland.

-There is no assumption that parents who contact Adoption and Specialist Support Services for information will end up consenting to their child's adoption.
+There is no assumption that parents who contact Adoption Services for information will end up consenting to their child's adoption.

 Additional information for parents considering adoption for their child is available in the Considering adoption for your child - Factsheet Considering adoption for your child - Factsheet and the Is adoption the right option? - Information for parents considering adoption for their child Is adoption the right option? - Information for parents considering adoption for their child booklet.

 Table of contents:

 - the help and support they need to make an informed decision